Mickey & Minnie's Runaway Railway: Summary

 The premise of the ride is that guests are invited to the movie theater to watch the premiere of a brand new Mickey Mouse cartoon, Perfect Picnic.

 Facade

-For the Disney World version, the ride is located in Hollywood Boulevard at Disney's Hollywood Studios, inside the full-scale replica of the Grauman's Chinese Theatre, which formerly housed The Great Movie Ride.
+For the Hollywood Studios version at Disney World, the ride is located at the end of Hollywood Boulevard in the full-scale replica of the Grauman's Chinese Theatre, which formerly housed The Great Movie Ride.

 For the Disneyland version, the ride is located in Mickey's Toontown, inside the El CapiTOON Theater, a pun on the El Capitan Theatre (which is owned by Disney) in Hollywood.